bripkens/pi-setup/docs/running.md

 To use this Ansible playbook, first set some variables and then run the `./run` script from the command line.
 Examples provided below.

+## Hosts file

+If this is the first time you've run this your default Raspbian OS has a hostname of `raspberrypi`, which is the hostname provided in the `hosts` file.
+Only change this if you either know the IP or have change the hostname on the raspberry pi.

 ## Variables

 ### SSH